partigabor/aromatica-old/content/items/nutmeg.md

 bibFile = "static/files/bibliography.json"
 +++

->The seed of a peach-like fruit of the nutmeg tree of the Moluccas, IndonesiaRelated to mace.
+>The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, related to mace.

 <p style="text-align:center;">